iotaledger/trie.go/README.md

 It implements a generic `256+ trie` for several particular commitment schemes.

-The repository has minimal dependencies and no dependencies on other projects in IOTA.
+The trie implementation has minimal dependencies and no dependencies on other projects in IOTA.

 It is used as a dependency in the [IOTA Smart Contracts (the Wasp node)](https://github.com/iotaledger/wasp) as the engine for the state commitment.